- January 24, 2019

 Specifically in regards to the in-stadia fan experience, which is fighting against the at-home experience, we can’t rest on our laurels, we need to continue tracking the trends and ensuring our venues offer the best possible experience.

 Finally, I believe we’ll see a greater adoption of US trends and styles, as well as a greater emphasis on sustainability, provenance, etc., when it comes to F&B. As an example of this, our Diamond Club, which boasts Raymond Blanc as Chef Patron, was recently awarded a three-star rating from the Sustainable Restaurant Association.
 This meant we were the first football stadium to receive such recognition and it’s something of which we’re very proud.

-Huge thanks to Tom for taking the time to do this interview with us and we are looking forward to doing a video interview with him later next month, which is being filmed on-site at Emirates Stadium.
+Huge thanks to Tom, who has since been promoted to Venue Director, for taking the time to do this interview with us and we are looking forward to doing a video interview with him later next month, which is being filmed on-site at Emirates Stadium.